The St John Ambulance Ireland Child Protection experience

 Under data protection laws, any person can serve a data request on a data controller for a release of data held about them.

-Unfortunately, our data request was not processed.
-The Tusla data officer could not explain why our request was not fulfilled, and the family subsequently had to make an official complaint to the Data Protection Comissioner to get it.
+Unfortunately, the request was was not processed.
+The Tusla data officer could not explain why their request was not fulfilled, and the family subsequently had to make an official complaint to the Data Protection Comissioner to get it.

 The St John request got lost as well.
-The person involved told us over the phone they knew nothing about the request.
-Yet the person we contacted for the release told me they notified the child protection person the same day.
-We guess this is why you should always do things in writing so people dont forget.
+The child protection officer involved told the family over the phone they knew nothing about the request.
+Yet the data protection officer confirmed they contacted the child protection person the same day.
+We guess this is why you should always do things in writing so people don't forget.

 Recent Child Protection